 Early information about the company is spotty and I haven't yet been able to find much.
 According to mentions in back issues of the Chicago Tribune, it was founded in 1914 by Rudolf (R. F.) Blash, who would run it until his death in 1956.

-An internet blog (progress...) says that the company was an important part of the talking pictures transition in the late 20s, and developed the inter-office intercom for businesses.
+An internet blog (progress...) says that the company was an important part of the talking pictures transition in the late 1920s, and developed the intercom for businesses.
 None of this carries source attributions.

 Exactly how the name came about is a mystery.
 Webster-Chicago may have been coined to avoid confusion with Webster Electric, of Racine, Wisconsin.
-Webster Electric made products under name Ekotape).
+Webster Electric made products under the name Ekotape.

-It appears he landed on his feet.
-He ended up running Dormeyer, Camfield Manufacturing, and Haber corp, according to the Chicago Tribune, when he joined Webcor.
+He appears to have landed on his feet.
+Haffa ended up running Dormeyer, Camfield Manufacturing, and Haber corp, according to the Chicago Tribune, when he joined Webcor.
 When Blash died a year later, Haffa became chairman of the board and immeditely cleaned house.
 A firing of several vice presidents by telegram prompted the resignation of the company's president as well.
 It may have been the thing to do—Webcor continued to grow and be a market leader well into his tenure.

 In the last several years Webcor has been reporting big operating losses.
 Sales have declined from a high of $49,375,681 in 1962 to a low of $12,325,510 last year.

-The company's stock earlier this month was removed from listing on the Midwest Stock Exchang because the company' net worth had fallen well below the minimum requirement of $500,000.
+The company's stock earlier this month was removed from listing on the Midwest Stock Exchange because the company's net worth had fallen well below the minimum requirement of $500,000.
 The stock is now sold over-the-counter.

 According to unaudited figures of the exchange, Webcor in the nine months ended Feb.
 28 had a deficit of $342,624 on $8,915,348 in sales.